LuciferHu/UrbanSound8K_OfflineDataAugmentation/README.md

  -PCM24, 1 channel, 44100Hz, WAV

  Note that I have reformat the audios to PCM16.
-And you cannot just add one channel of audio numpy array to another two channels of audio numpy array with PySoundfile.
+And you cannot just numpy array of mono audio to numpy array of stereo audio with PySoundfile.

  # Usage
  There are three files for creating a mixture.